theplastictoy/PleaseSleep/README.md

 ### Installation and Removal

 INSTALL VIDEO: [https://goo.gl/uL64me](https://goo.gl/uL64me)
+-- For better quality: I recommend you to download the video from my google drive.
+Google compresses the previews...
+The video file is about 80MB

 To install it, you first need to change the permossions of the PleaseSleep script (enter this in the terminal app):
 ```bash